jagregory/cfval/README.md

 ## Installation

+For the latest stable release on OSX (still pre-release):

+    brew install jagregory/tools/cfval

-For now cfval is only installable via `go get`.
-This will change once development stabalises and I can push releases out.
+For other operating systems and/or to use the absoltue latest, cfval is installable from source via `go get`.

-`go get -v github.com/jagregory/cfval`
+    go get -v github.com/jagregory/cfval

 ## Known issues